Ian-Blanshard/MP1-Personal-Portfolio/README.md

  targetting the .context-box class and not the project-box class, as the containers on the porfolio page had some different CSS rules to the main ones, this class was added to the fadeInAnimation so that all containers had the same effect.

+ Fixed a bug in which images on the portfolio page spilled out of their containers at certain screen widths.

 ## Deployment <a name="deployment"></a>